Croatia Digital Nomad Visa Guide (2024)

 Since it was made specifically for digital nomads (and with input from digital nomads), the digital nomad residency permit is the best choice for anyone looking to work and live in Croatia for more than 3 months.

-Aside from being tailor-made, this residency permit also doesn’t cut into the time you’re allowed to spend in the Schengen Area.
+Aside from being tailor-made, this residency permit also doesn’t cut into the time that you’re allowed to spend in the Schengen Area.
 What’s more, it actually prolongs it, given that the Croatia digital nomad visa holders can enjoy all the privileges of EU nationals for the duration of their visa.

 Costs you need to consider as a digital nomad in Croatia